center-for-threat-informed-defense/cti-blueprints/README.md

 ## Getting Started

-To get started, we suggest reading the Slip Sheet for an overview of the project and then read the sample reports.
+To get started, we suggest reading the One Pager for an overview of the project and then read the sample reports.
 For a deeper dive, read the wiki documentation and review the CTI templates.
 From there, try creating your own reports using either the Word templates or the Blueprints Suite of tools.